Learn the catalog configuration elements for Pull Reports™ ad hoc report and data service configuration.

 /student/parent/employer@name

-refers to the column
+refers to the column with id name of the

-table joined as a child <relationship>
+employer table joined as a child <relationship> to the

-table joined as a child <relationship>
+parent table joined as a child <relationship> to the

-base student
+base student table.

 Column resource paths are commonly used within the Export Report REST API

-parameters and several other catalog configuration
+sort parameters and several other catalog configuration

-elements such as <export_config>
+elements such as <export_config>, <url_template>, and <placemark_name_template>.

 Similar to table resource paths, column resource paths may exclude the base table path.
 For instance, the previous example may also be written as: